-- The most significant volume increases are on NC 54.
+- As traffic volumes increase on NC 54, longer segments exceed capacity for longer time periods.
+Travel times increase, while also becoming less reliable due to crashes, weather events, and other incidents.
+In response, some traffic shifts to alternate routes.
+When NC 54 is widened, congestion and resulting delays and variations are reduced, and these trips return to NC 54, which should also reduce crashes. - The most significant volume shifts are on NC 54.
 The 2,000 veh/day added between Dodson's Crossroads and Old Fayetteville Road represent about a 10% increase over the No-Build scenario.
 The resulting volume is well within the capacity of the proposed 4-lane divided cross section.
-Assuming 10% of traffic occurs in the peak hour, with a 60/40 directional split, this translates into about 200 additional vehicles in the peak hour, with 120 vehicles (two/minute) added in the peak direction. - Volumes added to NC 54 decrease to the west, both on an absolute and percentage basis.
+Assuming 10% of traffic occurs in the peak hour, with a 60/40 directional split, this translates into about 200 additional vehicles in the peak hour, with 120 vehicles (two/minute) added in the peak direction. - Traffic shifts back onto NC 54 decrease to the west, both on an absolute and a percentage basis.
 To the east, about 200 vehicles/day are added to West Main Street, and 1000 to the NC 54 Bypass.
 About one-third of these are added to South Columbia Street traffic, half continue on the Bypass, and the remainder are oriented southward. - Orange Grove Road and Mebane Oaks Road experience smaller increases from traffic that would have headed north to I-40 or used rural roads (such as Arthur-Minnis and Bradshaw Quarry) for east-west trips.
 Some of these trips appear to be shifted from Old NC 86/Hillsborough Road, Union Grove Church Road, and even M.L.K.
 Jr Boulevard.
-Minor traffic increases occur on segments of Eubanks, Bethel-Hickory Grove Church, Butler, and White Cross Roads.

-Both the Build and No-Build scenarios exceed the capacity of the 2-lane existing roadway across a range of growth rate estimates.
+Minor traffic increases occur on segments of Eubanks, Bethel-Hickory Grove Church, Butler, and White Cross Roads. - Both the Build and No-Build scenarios exceed the capacity of the 2-lane existing roadway across a range of growth rate estimates.